FrtZgwL/obsidian-bulk-edit/README.md

     return (frontmatter, content)
 ```

-The function takes a frontmatter and content as an argument and returns a tuple of a frontmatter and content.
+`make_change` expects you to give it a function that describes the change.
+This function has to take a frontmatter and content as it's arguments and it has to return a tuple of a frontmatter and content.
 The frontmatter is a dictionary, the content a list of strings.
-In this function I specify the change that I want to make to an individual file.
 When I call `make_change` the `Vault` object will execute this change for each file in the vault.

 You can alternatively call `preview_change`.
 This won't change the files.
-Instead it will print the frontmatter and content that it would give the files to the console.
+Instead it will print a preview of the changes to the console.

 Now you can define your own function, pass it to `make_change` and bulk edit your vault in any way you see fit! :smile: